 The annual guessing game of a free-flowing river…..

 One of the coolest things about a free-flowing river like the Middle Fork of the Salmon or the Main Salmon is that we never know exactly how mother nature will shed her water each year.
-The Middle Fork travels approximately 104 miles due North, through the largest wilderness area in the lower 48 states, the Frank Church Wilderness of No Return.
-In that journey, it drops 3,000 feet vertically.
+The Middle Fork travels approximately 104 miles due north, through the largest wilderness area in the lower 48 states, the Frank Church Wilderness of No Return.
+On that journey, it drops 3,000 feet vertically.
 Starting at 6,280’ elevation and converging with the Main Salmon at 3,027′ elevation, the landscape changes from a high alpine forest to a high alpine desert.
 Along its course, over 100 creeks and springs feed the Middle Fork, increasing its volume 2-3 fold by the confluence with the Main Salmon.
 Therefore, predicting when and at what elevation all of the snow will melt off each year, is a bit tricky.

 Due to the 3000′ elevation variance, the lower elevation snow tends to come off early and rather quickly, especially when coupled with major rain events, such as rain-on-snow.
-In 2010, Team Canyons was on the river for an early season training trip when a rain-on-snow event caused the river to rise from 3 feet to nearly 9 feet in just over 24 hours.
+In 2010, Team Canyons was on the river for an early-season training trip when a rain-on-snow event caused the river to rise from 3 feet to nearly 9 feet in just over 24 hours.
 This was a historic event, due to the rapidity of this natural shed.
 Generally, upper drainages are slower to run off and can still be collecting snow well into June.

 This year… the verdict is still out.
 Check out the current percentages here: Banner summit.